 Groundwater moves through aquifer systems from areas of high hydraulic head to areas of lower hydraulic head.
-Regional uses from industrial and public water systems can impact the groundwater movement and divert the direction of water flow, usually towards and area of high population.
+Regional uses from industrial and public water systems can impact the groundwater movement and divert the direction of water flow, usually towards an area of high population.
 Where available, published potentiometric maps for the regional aquifers are provided and discussed in their hydro-stratigraphic section.

-Water quality is highly variable.
-In general, the water quality in southern Arkansas is considered good near outcrops but quality decreases downdip, and deeper into the subsurface, with increases in levels of sulfate, chloride, sodium, and in some localities, arsenic concentrations.
+Water quality is highly variable vertically and laterally.
+Many aquifers in southern Arkansas tend to decrease in pH and increase in constituents such as sulfates and chlorides downdip along a flow path as a result of buffering from carbonate minerals in the geologic matrix (Kresse and Fazio, 2002).
 Localized high salinity driven by intrusion from underlying formations, evapotranspiration processes in areas of low recharge, and inadequate flushing in downgradient areas of residual salinity from deposition in marine environments, can affect water quality (Kresse et. al, 2014).
 Significant quantities of groundwater occur in the Coastal Plain Aquifer System, however some of it is unusable due to moderate to high salinity, iron, and arsenic concentrations.
 Groundwater is generally fresh in most of the outcrop/recharge areas but demonstrates geochemical changes along flow paths toward the gulf coast.